Rental Cars in Centro

 I have heard that sometimes the credit card "insurance" is not honored in Mexico.

-Six years snow free, and counting!!!
+Seven years snow free, and still counting on my luck!!!

 Posted 13 January 2011 - 11:49 AM